annogen/SuRE_Expression_Plots/README.md

 * scripts - Directory to store all associated scripts.

 ### Using bash script for plotting all fragments overlapping the mutation of interest.

+The bash script first subsets tab seperated file to contain fragments overlapping the mutation of interest.
+The resulting table is saved as a tab seperated file.
+Next, the R script plots the expression plots and table as png and saves it in the output directory provided.
+The output file is of the format CHR_POS_plot.png and CHR_POS_stats.png

 ```
 bash plot.bash [OPTIONS]
 OPTIONS: